mccright/rand-notes/AI-ML-Notes.md

 # Random Artificial Intelligence & Machine Learning Notes

 There is an AI *theme* applied to virtually anything at work.
 My experience says that signals simple *hype* (or *executive echo chamber*) but my reading also suggests that this hum of *AI-everything* is ignored at our peril.
 Maybe you have analogous sensations?
 If not, maybe think some more...
+Bill Gates said that AI is "almost like getting free white-collar workers" (Jan/Feb 2025 AARP Bulletin, p.
+33).

-This is alpha interest work.
+This is largely-neglected alpha interest work.
 After percolating in this format for a while, I'll figure out how to better prioritize this reading and content.

 For an up-to-date list of "*all*" large language models see: https://llmmodels.org/